Odame/transpose-matrix/README.md

 The program then computes the transpose of the matrix.
 Both the original matrix and transposed matrix will be printed to stdout.

+For more information on the topic 'Transpose of a Matrix', visit https://en.wikipedia.org/wiki/Transpose

 ---

 ## Dependencies